-- A person shall not be eligible for election/appointment to the board under clauses 73 to 77 unless he/she is a member of the organisation or has been nominated for election/appointment to the board by a member which is a corporate body; a person appointed to the board under clause 81 need not, however, be a member of the organisation. - A person shall not be eligible for election/appointment to the board if he/she is an employee of the organisation. - A person will not be eligible for election or appointment to the board if he/she is: - - 72.1 disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; or - 72.2 an employee of the organisation.
+A person shall not be eligible for election/appointment to the board under clauses 73 to 77 unless he/she is a member of the organisation or has been nominated for election/appointment to the board by a member which is a corporate body; a person appointed to the board under clauses 78 or 79 need not, however, be a member of the organisation.

+- A person shall not be eligible for election/appointment to the board if he/she is an employee of the organisation. - A person will not be eligible for election or appointment to the board if he/she is disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005.